“Shoto”, meaning "pine-

 Enoeda was born on the island of Kyushu, Japan in 1935.
 By the age of 16, Enoeda had reached the rank of 2nd Dan in Judo.
 After graduating from university, Enoeda studied at the Japan Karate Association (JKA) Honbu headquarters in Tokyo under Masatoshi Nakayama, the JKA's chief instructor, and Kumite under the direction of Taiji Kase.
 On 20th April 1965, following the JKA's policy of sending instructors abroad to introduce karate to the rest of the world, Enoeda travelled to England with JKA instructors Shirai, Kanazawa, and Kase.
 In 1985, Enoeda was ranked 8th Dan.
 Shortly after his death, the JKA awarded him the rank of 9th Dan.

 Pauline was born on the 8th of January 1945 in Middlesborough.
-She began her martial arts training in Judo aged 12, at the Middlesbrough Judo Club, where she reached the rank of brown belt.
+She began her martial arts training in Judo aged 12, at the Middlesbrough Judo Club, where she reached the rank of blue belt.
 Pauline started Karate at the BKF's (British Karate Federation) Middlesbrough dojo in 1962, under instructors Fred Kidd and Walter Seaton.
 After moving to London in 1964, at the age of 19, Pauline resumed her Karate training and attended Vernon Bell's dojo.
 In 1967 Pauline made history, becoming the first woman in Britain to be awarded the grade of 1st Dan by Hirokazu Kanazawa and the JKA.
 After Kanazawa left the UK for Germany, Pauline continued her Karate education under Keinosuke Enoeda.
 Pauline Laville-

 |Classes - locations & times|